microsoft/react-native-windows-samples/docs/IReactModuleBuilder-api-windows.md

 void AddConstantProvider(ConstantProviderDelegate constantProvider);
 ```

-The JSValue writen by the [ConstantProviderDelegate](#constantproviderdelegate) will be availiable as constants on the NativeMdodule is JavaScript.
+The JSValue written by the [ConstantProviderDelegate](#constantproviderdelegate) will be available as constants on the native module is JavaScript.

 ### `AddMethod()`